rickdgray/RedditPushDispatcher/README.md

 # RedditPushDispatcher
-Push new reddit posts to my phone
+Push new posts to your phone